MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/mail-flow/Get-Message.md

 ```

 ### -Filter
 The Filter parameter specifies one or more messages by using OPath filter syntax.
-The OPath filter includes a message property name followed by a comparison operator and value, for example, {FromAddress -like "\*@contoso.com"}.
+The OPath filter includes a message property name followed by a comparison operator and value (for example, `{FromAddress -like "*@contoso.com"}`).
 For details about filterable message properties and comparison operators, see Properties of messages in queues (https://technet.microsoft.com/library/bb123714.aspx) and https://technet.microsoft.com/library/aa998047.aspx (Find queues and messages in queues in the Exchange Management Shell).

 You can specify multiple criteria by using the and comparison operator.
 Property values that aren't expressed as an integer must be enclosed in quotation marks (").